atisharma/chasm_engine/README.md

 new-character: coords -> character
 ```

-`new-location` should graft in available locations at each direction.
+`location.new` grafts in available locations at each direction.
 Like an 8-way linked list.

 ## Interface